No free lunch for markets with multiple num\'eraires: Introduction

-In this paper, we assume that there is a global market made of several submarkets and we suppose that one cannot trade between submarkets.
+In this paper, we assume that there is a global market made of several submarkets and {we suppose that one cannot trade between submarkets}.
 So, there is not one asset that is traded in all the submarkets and that could be used as a num\'{e}raire in the FTAP.
 Still we consider the absence of arbitrage at the level of the global market and not only in each submarket.
 Here, we want to capture the situation where each submarket is arbitrage free but where, without further assumption, there may be arbitrage in the global market.

 One may think of a big company with several Business Units (BU).
 Each BU acts as a separate part of the company and has some form of autonomy in its operations.
 Each BU is implemented around a single area of activity with its own objectives and resources.
 Nevertheless, the total wealth of the company is the sum of the wealth of each BU and an arbitrage opportunity may occur at the level of the company even if every BU is arbitrage free.
 One may also think of a financial institution with several trading desks specialized by financial products or market segments: stocks, currencies, commodities, bonds, etc. As argued by \cite{HHP}, cognitive restrictions require traders to restrict attention to a given subset of assets.
 Each desk is independent but the P\&L of the financial institution is the sum of the P\&L of each desks.